START-UP

 Our newly created API and Python environment needed a test beyond meeting our own internal needs.
 Conveniently, just after we completed version one of our external feeds API, I was meeting friends in London who work at Accedian.
 Having some excellent Accedian Carrier Ethernet NIDs in our kit bag we hatched a plan.
 To test our API and have a ready explanation to my friends of “what I was up to”, we would integrate a feed from the NIDs illustrating the service status of an Ethernet circuit.
 Easy.

-Building an Accedian test setup
+Building an Accedian Test Setup

 We built a back-to-back setup between two Accedian MetroNID TEs.
 Configuration was limited to a quick and easy L2 PAA monitoring session between the two devices.
 SNMP access was configured and that was it.